WebAssembly/spec/spectec/test-prose/TEST.md

 - the global type ((MUT ()? ?), t) is valid.

 Tabletype_ok
-- the table type limits is valid if and only if:
+- the table type limits is valid if:
   - the limits limits is valid with the nat ((2 ^ 32) - 1).

 Memtype_ok
-- the memory type limits is valid if and only if:
+- the memory type limits is valid if:
   - the limits limits is valid with the nat (2 ^ 16).

 Externtype_ok
-- the external type externtype_u0 is valid if and only if:
+- the external type externtype_u0 is valid if:
   - Either:
     - externtype_u0 is (FUNC functype).
     - the function type functype is valid.